EciStg/order-placement/probe/README.md

               },

               "When": {
-                "description": "date and time of probe execution", "type" : "string",
+                "description": "origination date and time of probe execution", "type" : "string",
                 "format": "date-time"
+              },

+              "Remarks": {
+                "description": "details of the error that may help users solve the problem", "type": "string",
+                "minLength": 1,
+                "maxLength" : 256
               }
             }
           }